astikspandey/ChampApp/README.md

 💥 BAM!
 It’s here.

 ⏱️ It took us around 35 to 40 days of focused effort, and we finally pulled it off.
-This is just the beginning—thank you for being here from day one!
+This is just the beginning—thank you for being here from day one!,